-Beekeepers Must Control or Eradicate Significant Pests and Diseases and Must Manage Weak Hives
+Beekeepers Must Control or Eradicate Pests and Diseases and Must Manage Weak Hives

-A significant pest or disease is defined in Section A of the Code as any pest or disease that may weaken the hive or pose a risk of transmission to other hives.
-If a beekeeper finds a significant pest or disease in a hive they must take appropriate steps to prevent its spread to other hives.
-In the case of notifiable diseases they must be reported to the relevant authority and controlled and/or eradicated in accordance with state or territory legislation.
+If a beekeeper finds a pest or disease in a hive they must take appropriate steps to manage its impact on the infected hive(s) and to prevent its spread to other hives.
+Robber bees provide a major pathway for spread of infectious diseases so maintaining strong hives is an important preventative measure.

-Robber bees provide a major pathway for spread of infectious diseases like American foulbrood (AFB) so maintaining strong hives is an important preventative measure.
-There are a variety of actions a beekeeper can take to manage a weak or diseased hive.
-This Code does not prescribe any particular course of action but stipulates an outcome that must be achieved.
+If the pest or disease is a notifiable disease it must be reported to the relevant authority and controlled and/or eradicated in accordance with state or territory legislation (see Part B 2.1).

+American foulbrood (AFB) is the most significant bee disease already present in Australia and it can have a devastating impact on individual apiaries.
 If AFB is detected, a beekeeper is required to take action to bee-proof the infected hive(s) and to destroy or sterilise the hive(s) as soon as practicable.
-Elimination of AFB is part of good beekeeping and no compensation will be payable to the beekeeper for hives destroyed due to AFB infection.
-Because antibiotics do not kill AFB spores, their use to control AFB is prohibited.
+Elimination of AFB is part of good beekeeping and no compensation will be payable to the beekeeper for hives destroyed due to AFB infection unless an industry-funded compensation scheme is in effect in that state or territory.
+Because antibiotics do not kill AFB spores but may mask the symptoms of the disease, their use to control AFB is prohibited.

 REQUIREMENT